In Jan 2020, Google officially announced that it will phase out third party cookies from Chrome.

-Before we proceed, there are a couple of pre-requisites for the effective utilization of first party data.
+Before we proceed, there are a couple of pre-requisites for the effective utilization of enterprise data.

-Once you ensure this, you need to follow a few steps to start leveraging your first party data.
+Once you ensure this, you need to follow a few steps to start leveraging your enterprise data.

 - Augment data collection: First and foremost, you need to collect as much data as possible from your audience.
 Here is where you have to scale from your default tracking codes and build custom tracking codes to track as much data as possible.
 The correct way to approach this is to visualize the end-state, list down what variables you would need to achieve the state and then customize tracking codes to track the identified variables.